VijaikumarSVK/VijaikumarSVK.github.io/_posts/2024-03-25-Tableau_HR_Dashboard.md

 vj_side_layout: true
 ---

-This Tableau project is a step-by-step learning experience in building dashboard projects using Tableau from requirements to professional dashboard like I do in my real-world projects.

 Link for [Tableau - HR Dashboard](https://public.tableau.com/views/HR_Analytics_17259358090400/HRSummary?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 For downloading Data Generation code and Tableau File please visit [HR Analytics - Tableau(Github)](https://github.com/VijaikumarSVK/HR-Analytics---Tableau-Dashboard)

 ## User Story - HR Dashboard
-As an HR manager, I want a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis
+As an HR manager, my objective is to develop a comprehensive dashboard capable of providing both high-level and granular insights into our human resources data.
+This dashboard will facilitate strategic decision-making by offering summary views for overall workforce trends, while also allowing for deep dives into individual employee records when more detailed analysis is required.

 ### Summary View
-The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis
+The summary view of the dashboard will be structured into three primary sections: Overview, Demographics, and Income Analysis.
+Each section will be designed to provide key insights at a glance.

 #### Overview
-The Overview section should provide a snapshot of the overall HR metrics, including:<br>
+TThis section aims to provide a comprehensive overview of the company's key HR metrics.
+I have designed it to offer insights into the workforce composition and distribution at a glance.
+The section encompasses the following aspects:

-1) Display the total number of hired employees, active employees, and terminated employees.<br>
+1. **Employee Headcount:**  A clear presentation of the total number of hired, active, and terminated employees, providing a snapshot of the current workforce size and turnover.

-2) Visualize the total number of hired and terminated employees over the years.<br>
+2. **Hiring and Termination Trends:**  A visualization depicting the total number of hired and terminated employees over the years, enabling the identification of historical trends in workforce growth and attrition.

-3) Present a breakdown of total employees by department and job titles.<br>
+3. **Departmental and Job Title Analysis:** A breakdown of the total employee count by department and respective job titles.
+This analysis facilitates understanding workforce distribution across different departments and roles.

-4) Compare total employees between headquarters (HQ) and branches (New York is the HQ)<br>
-5) Show the distribution of employees by city and state.<br>
+4. **Headquarters vs. Branch Comparison:** A comparison of the total number of employees based in the headquarters (HQ) versus those situated in branches, with New York designated as the HQ location.
+This comparison highlights the concentration of the workforce.

+5. **Geographical Distribution:** A comprehensive view of employee distribution by city and state, providing insights into the geographical reach and concentration of the workforce.

 #### Demographics
-The Demographics section should offer insights into the composition of the workforce, including:<br>
+This section delves into the composition of the workforce, providing insights into:

-1) Present the gender ratio in the company.<br>
+1. **Gender Distribution:**  An analysis of the gender ratio within the company.
-2) Visualize the distribution of employees across age groups and education levels.<br>
+2. **Age and Education Demographics:** Visual representations of employee distribution across various age groups and education levels.
-3) Show the total number of employees within each age group.<br>
+3. **Age Group Breakdown:**  A numerical representation of the total number of employees within each designated age group.
-4) Show the total number of employees within each education level.<br>
+4. **Education Level Breakdown:** A numerical representation of the total number of employees within each designated education level.
-5) Present the correlation between employees’s educational backgrounds and their performance ratings.<br>
+5. **Performance by Education:** An examination of the correlation between employee educational backgrounds and their corresponding performance ratings.

 #### Income
-The income analysis section should focus on salary-related metrics, including:<br>
+This section centers on salary-related metrics, with a focus on:

-1) Compare salaries across different education levels for both genders to identify any discrepancies or patterns.<br>
+ 1. **Salary by Education and Gender:** A comparative analysis of salaries across different education levels, disaggregated by gender, to ascertain any potential discrepancies or patterns.
-2) Present how the age correlate with the salary for employees in each department.<br>
+ 2. **Salary by Age and Department:** An examination of the correlation between age and salary for employees within each department.

 ### Employee Records View
-- Provide a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.
+This section will house a comprehensive roster encompassing all employees, complete with pertinent details including:

+ - **Employee Information:**  Name, Department, Position, Gender, Age, Education, and Salary.

-- Users should be able to filter the list based on any of the available columns.
+To facilitate efficient data exploration, users will have the ability to filter the roster based on any of the aforementioned columns.

 ![alt text](https://res.cloudinary.com/dqqjik4em/image/upload/v1727491255/HR_Details.png)

 ### Data Generation(Chat-GPT Prompts)
-Python script to generate a realistic dataset of 8950 records for human resources.
-The dataset should include the following attributes:<br>
+This Python script generates a synthetic dataset containing 8950 employee records for human resources purposes.
+The dataset incorporates a degree of realism by adhering to specified probabilities and correlations between attributes.

-1) Employee ID: A unique identifier.<br>
-2) First Name: Randomly generated.<br>
-3) Last Name: Randomly generated.<br>
+**Generated Attributes:**

+1. **Employee ID:** A unique identifier assigned to each employee.
+2. **First Name:** Randomly generated.
+3. **Last Name:** Randomly generated.
-4) Gender: Randomly chosen with a 46% probability for ‘Female’ and a 54% probability for ‘Male’.<br>
+4. **Gender:** Randomly assigned with a 46% probability for 'Female' and a 54% probability for 'Male', reflecting a plausible gender distribution.
-5) State and City: Randomly assigned from a predefined list of states and their cities.<br>
+5. **State and City:** Randomly selected from a predefined list of states and their corresponding cities, ensuring geographical diversity.
-6) Hire Date: Randomly generated with custom probabilities for each year from 2015 to 2024.<br>
+6. **Hire Date:** Randomly generated within a specified range (2015-2024), employing custom probabilities for each year to simulate hiring trends.
-7) Department: Randomly chosen from a list of departments with specified probabilities.<br>
+7. **Department:** Randomly assigned from a list of departments with predefined probabilities, reflecting the organizational structure.
-8) Job Title: Randomly selected based on the department, with specific probabilities for each job title within the department.<br>
+8. **Job Title:** Randomly selected based on the assigned department, adhering to probabilities associated with each job title within that department.
-9) Education Level: Determined based on the job title, chosen from a predefined mapping of job titles to education levels.<br>
+9. **Education Level:** Determined based on the assigned job title, utilizing a predefined mapping between job titles and typical education level requirements.
-10) Performance Rating: Randomly selected from ‘Excellent’, ‘Good’, ‘Satisfactory’, ‘Needs Improvement’ with specified probabilities.<br>
+10. **Performance Rating:**  Randomly allocated from a set of ratings ('Excellent', 'Good', 'Satisfactory', 'Needs Improvement') with specific probabilities, representing a performance distribution.
-11) Overtime: Randomly chosen with a 30% probability for ‘Yes’ and a 70% probability for ‘No’.<br>
+11. **Overtime:**  Randomly assigned with a 30% probability for 'Yes' and a 70% probability for 'No', simulating overtime patterns.
-12) Salary: Generated based on the department and job title, within specific ranges.<br>
+12. **Salary:** Generated within a range determined by the assigned department and job title, reflecting realistic salary structures.
-13) Birth Date: Generated based on age group distribution and job title requirements, ensuring consistency with the hire date.<br>
+13. **Birth Date:** Generated to align with age group distribution and job title requirements, ensuring consistency with the employee's hire date.
-14) Termination Date: Assigned to a subset of employees (11.2% of the total) with specific probabilities for each year from 2015 to 2024, ensuring the termination date is at least 6 months after the hire date.<br>
+14. **Termination Date:**  Assigned to a subset of employees (11.2%) to simulate employee turnover.
+The termination year is randomly selected from 2015 to 2024 with specific probabilities, while ensuring a minimum six-month gap between the hire date and termination date.
-15) Adjusted Salary: Calculated based on gender, education level, and age, applying specific multipliers and increments.<br>
+15. **Adjusted Salary:** Calculated by factoring in gender, education level, and age, applying specific multipliers and increments to simulate potential pay disparities.
-16) Be sure to structure the code cleanly, using functions where appropriate, and include comments to explain each step of the process.<br>